2017 Health Insurance

-If you’re considering a private health fund, your first thought is probably to ask what advantages it has over New Zealand’s publicly-funded healthcare system.
+If you’re considering private health insurance, your first thought is probably to ask what advantages it has over New Zealand’s publicly-funded healthcare system.
 While the public system provides quality emergency services, patients who require important ‘non-urgent’ treatment may have to wait months or even years for an operation.
-On the other hand, private health insurance gives policyholders the confidence that they can receive the medical attention they need, when they need it.
+On the other hand, private health insurance gives policy holders the confidence that they can receive the medical attention they need, when they need it.

-Health insurance is a safety net when you need it most, but which health funds can you rely on to make the claims process as stress free as possible?
-Canstar Blue has surveyed health fund holders across New Zealand to see how they rate their providers after making a claim in the last 12 months, and only Southern Cross Healthcare achieved a five-star review from Kiwis for overall satisfaction.
+Health insurance is a safety net when you need it most, but which provider can you rely on to make the claims process as stress free as possible?
+Canstar Blue has surveyed health insurance customers across New Zealand to see how they rate their providers after making a claim in the last 12 months, and only Southern Cross Healthcare achieved a five-star review from Kiwis for overall satisfaction.

 Southern Cross Healthcare

 Sovereign breaks its health insurance policies into two broad categories: Private health cover and private health cover plus.
-The standard policy covers surgical and hospital expenses, amongst other things, while the health cover plus product also includes cover for specialist tests and treatment.
-Sovereign also provides a number of extras to tailor its policies to your needs.
+The standard policy covers surgical and hospital expenses, amongst other things, while the health cover plus product also includes access to specialist consultations and cover for diagnostic imaging and tests.

 Frequently Asked Questions

-Canstar Blue commissioned Colmar Brunton to use the ConsumerLink panel to survey 5,000 New Zealand consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who currently have a health insurance policy (which they pay for) and have made a claim within the last 12 months – in this case, 1,005 New Zealanders.
+Canstar Blue commissioned I-view to survey 2,500 New Zealand consumers across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers who have a health insurance policy (which they pay for) and have made a claim within the last 12 months – in this case, 927 New Zealanders.